Molten Cloud platform delivery guide

 Molten Cloud connects rights data to delivery operations.
 For Amazon Prime Video, this means:

-• MEF avails generation from rights data.
+• EMA avails generation from rights data.
 When a deal is signed in Molten Cloud, the system knows which titles, territories, windows, and pricing apply.
-Generating an MEF avails file is a single action — no manual spreadsheet construction, no cross-referencing contracts.
+Generating an EMA avails file is a single action, no manual spreadsheet construction, no cross-referencing contracts.

 • Automated transcoding profiles.
 Molten Cloud stores platform-specific delivery profiles.
 The Amazon Prime Video profile defines codec, resolution, audio configuration, caption format, and container for each quality tier (SD, HD, UHD).
 Transcode once, deliver to spec.